UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Introduction

-In our experiments, UP-DETR performs better than DETR on PASCAL VOC~\cite{everingham2010pascal} and COCO~\cite{lin2014microsoft} object detection with faster convergence and better average precision.
-Besides, UP-DETR also transfers well with state-of-the-art performance on one-shot detection and panoptic segmentation.
-In ablations, we find that \textbf{freezing the pre-training CNN backbone} is the most important procedure to preserve the feature discrimination during the pre-training.
+Besides, the proposed UP-DETR also provides a unified perspective for object detection and one-shot detection.
+Just changing the input of the decoder, we can easily fine-tune UP-DETR on object detection and one-shot detection.
+In our experiments, we pre-train DETR with the random query patch detection task.
+Our UP-DETR performs much better than DETR using exactly the same architecture on PASCAL VOC~\cite{everingham2010pascal} and COCO~\cite{lin2014microsoft} object detection datasets with faster convergence speed and better average precision.
+Furthermore, UP-DETR also transfers well with state-of-the-art performance on one-shot detection and panoptic segmentation.